Turkish voters weigh final decision on next president and visions for future - ExBulletin

 Turkish voters weigh final decision on next president and visions for future

-ANKARA, Turkey (AP) Two opposing visions for Turkey’s future are on the ballot when voters return to the polls on Sunday for a runoff in the presidential election that will decide between an increasingly authoritarian incumbent and a challenger who is committed to restoring democracy.
+Two opposing visions for Turkey’s future are on the ballot when voters return to the polls on May 28 for a second round of the presidential election that will decide between an increasingly authoritarian incumbent and a struggling challenger. is committed to restoring democracy.

-President Recep Tayyip Erdogan, a populist and polarizing leader who ruled Turkey for 20 years, is well positioned to win after falling just short of victory in the first round of voting on May 14.
-He was the top runner-up even as the country reeled from sky-high inflation and the effects of a devastating earthquake in February.

-Kemal Kilicdaroglu, the leader of Turkey’s main pro-secular opposition party and a six-party alliance, campaigned on a promise to reverse Erdogan’s authoritarian tilt.
-The 74-year-old former bureaucrat described the run-off as a referendum on the leadership of the strategically located NATO country, which sits at the crossroads of Europe and Asia and has a key word on expansion alliances.
+Kemal Kilicdaroglu, the leader of Turkey’s main pro-secular opposition party and a six-party alliance, campaigned on a promise to reverse Mr Erdogan’s authoritarian tilt.
+The 74-year-old former bureaucrat described the run-off as a referendum on the leadership of the strategically located NATO country, which sits at the crossroads of Europe and Asia and has a say in the expansion of the alliance.

 It is an existential fight.
 Turkey will either be dragged into darkness or into light, Kilicdaroglu said.
 It’s more than an election.
 It became a referendum.

-In a bid to sway Nationalist voters ahead of Sunday’s runoff, the normally mild-mannered Kilicdaroglu (pronounced KEH-lich-DAHR-OH-loo) shifted gears and hardened his stance, promising to return millions of refugees if elected and rejecting any possibility of peace negotiations with Kurdish militants.
+In a bid to sway Nationalist voters ahead of Sunday’s run-off, the normally mild-mannered Mr Kilicdaroglu (pronounced KEH-lich-DAHR-OH-loo) shifted gears and hardened his stance, promising to return millions of refugees if elected and rejecting any possibility of peace negotiations with Kurdish militants.

 The Social Democrat had previously said he planned to repatriate Syrians within two years, after establishing favorable economic and security conditions for their return.